One of the best ways to unlock the creative potential of your smartphone is to learn about perspective in photography.

 Other objects will give you refraction as well.
-And you can use them with a smartphone.
+And you can use them with smartphone photography, too.

-- Lensball – A really great tool for lots of forms of photography.
-This works as an external lens optic.
-It really does change the perspective, by 180 degrees!
-You’re working with glass that has fish-eye like properties, and an inverted image within the glass!
+- Lensball: This is a great tool for many forms of photography.
+It works as an external lens optic.
+And it does change the perspective by 180 degrees!
+You’re working with glass with fish-eye-like properties and an inverted image within the glass!

-- Prism – You can use a prism for refraction photography too but in a slightly different way.
+- Prism: You can also use a prism for refraction photography but slightly differently.
 You can use it to project a rainbow.
 It’s also possible to photograph through it.
-You’ll end up with an image that looks a lot like a double exposure.
+You’ll end up with an image that looks like a double exposure.

 7. Focus on the Foreground

 Giving your photograph a sense of depth is a great thing to do with perspective photography.
-You can achieve this by focusing on an object in the foreground of your image.
+You can achieve this by focusing on an object in your image’s foreground.
 You can make this foreground object the main subject in your image.

 Use the foreground as a frame or leading line.
 It’ll take the eye up to the main subject in your photo.
 If there is a large separation between your foreground element and the background, you may even produce bokeh.